meta-llama/llama-models/models/llama4/prompt_format.md

 ##### Model Response Format
 ```
-This image shows a dog standing on a skateboard, with its front paws positioned near the front of the board and its back paws near the back.
-The dog has a white, black, and orange coat, and is standing on a gray skateboard with red wheels, in front of a blurred background that appears to be a street or alleyway.<|eot|>
+The image depicts a dog standing on a skateboard, with the dog positioned centrally and facing forward.
+The dog has a distinctive coat featuring a mix of white, brown, and black fur, and is wearing a collar as it stands on the skateboard, which has red wheels.<|eot|>
 ```